how long does it take to donate plasma

 • 0

-For most donors in the United States, a plasma donation takes between 60 minutes and 2.5 hours — and the exact time depends on three key factors: whether it is your first visit, the speed of your health screening, and how busy your donation center is.
+For most donors in the United States, a plasma donation takes between 60 minutes and 2.5 hours.
+The exact time depends on three key factors: whether it is your first visit, the speed of your health screening, and how busy your donation center is.

 Here is the quick answer: